The Luminaries: Astrology

 The conventional characteristics associated with each sign serve as a skeleton upon which Catton builds to create fully fledged characters.
 Te Rau Tauwhare is the only name on the list based on a real person; all others are fictional.

-The novel is divided into twelve sections, each shorter than the one before, to mimic the moon waning through its lunar cycle.
+The novel is divided into twelve sections, each shorter than the one before, to mimic the moon waning through its lunar cycle, and bringing historical relevance to the astrology referenced throughout this novel.
 Catton has described this as "like a wheel, a huge cartwheel, creaky at the beginning and spinning faster and faster as it goes."